GSA-TTS/identity-handbook/_articles/devops-scripts.md

 ## `app-s3-secret`

-These examples are for the IDP app in the `sandbox` AWS account and the `dev` environment:
+These examples are for the IdP app in the `sandbox` AWS account and the `dev` environment:

 ### Viewing Secrets